cyrozap/mediatek-lte-baseband-re/DSP/Notes.md

         address space compared to the other 6 cores.
       * It's possible that this is a [MediaDSP][MediaDSP] core used for audio coding.
+        * The register tables for multiple SoCs heavily imply this.
+      * Also might be [this][devicetree-bindings].
+        * They might use it for different purposes in different SoCs.
   * Each section is loaded sequentially based on its location in the binary.
     * In other words, they're loaded in `file_idx` order, not `core_idx` order.